bloominstituteoftechnology/node-auth3-project/README.md

 ## Download and Run Starter Code

-- Fok and Clone this repository.
+- Fork and Clone this repository.
 - **CD into the server folder**.
 - type `yarn install` to download the server dependencies.
 - type `yarn start` to run the server, and leave it running.